 For any information regarding minor illness why not take a look at our minor illness information right here on our website!

-From 1 April 2015, practices are required under the contract to allocate a named, accountable GP to all patients (including children).
+From 1st April 2015 onwards Practices are required, under the GMS contract, to allocate a named accountable GP to all patients, including children.

-Having a named GP does not prevent you seeing any other doctor in the practice.
+Having a named accountable GP does not prevent you from seeing another doctor at the practice.
 Your named GP will not be available at all times and if you need to be seen urgently you may wish to see another doctor.
 All of your records are viewable by every doctor in the Surgery.

 Please note: there is no need to telephone the practice for this information.